 - E5.
-Prior to occupation or commencement of the use, an Operational Noise Management Plan (ONMP) must be prepared by a suitably qualified person must be submitted to the Planning Secretary for approval.
-The ONMP must cover all premises-based activities and transport operations and be prepared in consultation with Council, the Port Authority and the EPA.
-The ONMP must include (but not be limited to): - (a) be prepared in accordance with the Noise Policy for Industry; - (b) identify nearby sensitive receivers and land uses; - (c) identify the noise limits applying to the development; - (d) identify all key sources of operational noise; - (e) details of all reasonable and feasible management and mitigation measures to be implemented to minimise noise and satisfy the noise limits in the relevant EPL and/or this approval at all times; - (f) a system that allows for periodic assessment of Best Management Practice (BMP) and Best Available Technology Economically Achievable (BATEA) that has the potential to minimise noise levels from the premises;
+Prior to occupation or commencement of the use, an Operational Noise Management Plan (ONMP) must be prepared by a suitably qualified person to the satisfaction of the Planning Secretary.
+The ONMP must cover all premises-based activities and transport operations and be prepared in consultation with Council, City of Sydney Council, the Port Authority and the EPA.
+The ONMP must include (but not be limited to): - (a) be prepared in accordance with the Noise Policy for Industry; - (b) identify nearby sensitive receivers and land uses: - (c) identify the noise limits applying to the development; - (d) identify all key sources of operational noise; - (e) details of all reasonable and feasible management and mitigation measures (such as respite periods) to be implemented to minimise noise and satisfy the noise limits in the relevant EPL and/or this approval at all times:

-- (g) effective implementation of identified BMP and BATEA measures, where considered feasible and reasonable: - (h) be consistent with and incorporate all relevant recommendations and mitigation measures outlined in the Noise Assessment report (Reference: 610.17533-R01-v2.0.docx) dated 15 March 2018, and Response to Submissions dated 14 May 2019 (Reference: 610.17533-L01-v1.2.docx and 610.17533-L01-v2.2.docx), all prepared by SLR; - (i) include a suitable proactive noise monitoring program which aims to ensure the noise criteria in this approval are not exceeded, with reference to the monitoring requirements in Part F of this consent; - (j) measures to respond to complaints, including triggers for noise monitoring; - (k) measures for community consultation including site contact details; and - (I) noise monitoring and reporting procedures.
+- (f) a system that allows for periodic assessment of Best Management Practice (BMP) and Best Available Technology Economically Achievable (BATEA) that has the potential to minimise noise levels from the premises: - (g) effective implementation of identified BMP and BATEA measures, where considered feasible and reasonable; - (h) be consistent with and incorporate all relevant recommendations and mitigation measures outlined in the Noise Assessment report (Reference: 610.17533-R01-v2.0.docx) dated 15 March 2018, and Response to Submissions dated 14 May 2019 (Reference: 610.17533-L01-v1.2.docx and 610.17533-L01-v2.2.docx), all prepared by SLR; - (i) details of the non 'poor' noise performing ships to be procured and used to deliver aggregate to the site; - include a suitable proactive noise monitoring program which aims to ensure the noise criteria in this approval are not exceeded, with reference to the monitoring requirements in Part F of this consent; - (k) measures to respond to complaints, including triggers for noise monitoring; - (I) measures for community consultation including site contact details; and - (m) noise monitoring and reporting procedures, including a process that provides for public access to noise monitoring results.